-The winners were among five finalists who were selected from applications submitted April – August, 2021.
-Over the past month, the finalists met with representatives from the Scott County Center for Entrepreneurship Board of Advisors and NextStage MN to practice their pitches and fine tune their business plans.
-Company descriptions for the four winners follow:
+The winners were among five finalists who were selected from applications submitted from April – August 2021.
+Over the past month, the finalists met with representatives from the Scott County Center for Entrepreneurship Board of Advisors and NextStage MN to practice their pitches and fine-tune their business plans.

-- Steelhead Outdoors – an innovative safe company offering the only modular, fire-insulated made-in-USA gun safe available quickly on the market.
-Long-time friends, engineers and avid outdoorsmen Corey Meyer and Charlie Pehrson – Co-Founders, created the patent pending product that is now being manufactured in Prior Lake.
-They plan to add welders, assemblers, material handlers, design engineers and sales/customer service staff to their team as they grow. https://www.steelheadoutdoors.com/
+An innovative, safe company offering the only modular, fire-insulated made-in-USA gun safe available quickly on the market.
+Long-time friends, engineers and avid outdoorsmen Corey Meyer and Charlie Pehrson – Co-Founders, created the patent-pending product that is now being manufactured in Prior Lake.
+They plan to add welders, assemblers, material handlers, design engineers and sales/customer service staff to their team as they grow.

-- BABY KNOW – a Speech-language pathologist, Pediatric Occupational Therapist, Professor and two Licensed Early Childhood, Parent Educators have teamed up to develop an online video program focusing on infant growth and development.
-The educational programming empowers parents to teach their babies activities including speech, language & play, fine motor, gross motor, sensory processing development, vision, and general parent education.
-The BABY KNOW program also provides parents with mindfulness and positive affirmation activities to do for themselves, with their babies and/or with their families.
-The company, developed by Candi (Walz) Seil, MPP, Caitlin Raaz, PhD, CCC-SLP, Bethany DeJarnatt, MOT, OTR/L, Wendy Walz, Early Childhood/Parent Educator and Cinnamin (Walz) Theisen, Early Childhood/Parent Educator is based in Shakopee. https://www.babyknow.org/
+A speech-language pathologist, pediatric occupational therapist, professor, and two licensed early childhood, parent educators have teamed up to develop an online video program focusing on infant growth and development.
+The educational programming empowers parents to teach their babies activities, including speech, language & play, fine motor, gross motor, sensory processing development, vision, and general parent education.
+The BABY KNOW program also provides parents with mindfulness and positive affirmation activities to do for themselves, with their babies, and/or with their families.
+The company, developed by Candi (Walz) Seil, MPP, Caitlin Raaz, Ph.D., CCC-SLP, Bethany DeJarnatt, MOT, OTR/L, Wendy Walz, Early Childhood/Parent Educator and Cinnamin (Walz) Theisen, Early Childhood/Parent Educator is based in Shakopee.

-- MASH – Thomas Buske, Steve McGuiggan and Nate Stemper “pitched” their business plans to the FAST-TRACK judges.
+Thomas Buske, Steve McGuiggan, and Nate Stemper pitched their business plans to the FAST-TRACK judges.
 They currently operate MASH in Eagan, a sports and human development company.
 They are proposing a new, proactive approach to training athletes and inspiring an entire community of growth with a brand-new facility in Savage.
 Their current team includes strength training and a youth baseball club.
 They will expand services in physical therapy, chiropractic, nutrition, and psychology, providing collaborative resources for their clients.
-MASH will continue to promote a positive environment as a way to engage and develop the next generation, through the creation of space and programming, coaching and culture). https://www.mnmash.com/
+MASH will continue to promote a positive environment as a way to engage and develop the next generation through the creation of space and programming, coaching, and culture).

 Matthew Folefac, CEO, created Chefs Crest: The Home of Homemade Food, an online marketplace for homemade food.
-The platform makes it easier for homebased food businesses to sell their delicious homemade food products to individuals in their communities and beyond.
-The on-line platform allows homebased food businesses to gain customers through Chef Crest’s marketing strategies and benefit from on-line transactions.
+The platform makes it easier for home-based food businesses to sell their delicious homemade food products to individuals in their communities and beyond.
+The online platform allows home-based food businesses to gain customers through Chef Crest’s marketing strategies and benefit from online transactions.
 Matthew is a registered cottage food producer with a background in Neuroscience.
-He understands the struggles of starting a home-based food business, the importance of food on our health and the importance of trusting communities.
-The company, based in Savage, incorporated in 2021. www.chefscrest.com
+He understands the struggles of starting a home-based food business, the importance of food on our health, and the importance of trusting communities.
+The company, based in Savage, was incorporated in 2021.

 All finalists impressed the judges with their business plans and market potential.